ton-blockchain/ton-connect/workflows.md

 1. App initiates SSE connection with bridge;
 2. App passes connection info to the wallet via universal link or deeplink or QR code;
 3. Wallet connects to the bridge with given parameters, and save connection info locally;
+4. Wallet verifies connection source via `/verify` endpoint;
-4. Wallet sends account information to the app using bridge;
+5. Wallet sends account information to the app using bridge;
-5. App receives message and save connection info locally;
+6. App receives message and save connection info locally;

 ### Reconnection with http bridge
 1. App reads connection info from localstorage